AnselmPowell/ShapeMatchGame/Memory Bank/gameMechanicsAndPhysics.md

 ### Key Movement Principles

 1. **Selection System**:
-   - Click to select a movable shape (not blockers)
+   - Click to select a movable shape (not blockers or portals)
    - Selected shape gets highlighted
    - Clicking another shape changes selection

 2. **Movement Validation**:
    - Must be same row (horizontal only)
    - Must be adjacent (no teleporting)
-   - Destination must be empty
+   - Destination must be empty or a portal

 3. **Movement Animation**:
    - Smooth transition using CSS transforms